swadhwa369/ForSid/03_browser_window/README.md

 In addition to the properties attached to the instance, the following methods should be accessible via the prototype chain:

-- `joinWindow` - accepts a browser window instance as an argument and merges the windows tabs into the tabs property of the window `joinWindow` is called on.
+- `joinWindows` - accepts a browser window instance as an argument and merges the window's tabs into the tabs property of the window `joinWindows` is called on.
 - `newTab` - creates a new tab object and adds it to the browser window's tabs array
 - `closeTab` - accepts a number argument that represents the index position in the array of tabs to remove, if every tab is removed, the default tab will re-open